PolinaKoriagina/PolinaKoriagina/README.md

-### Hi, welcome to my Github 👋
+### Hi, welcome to my Github :yellow_heart:

-Here you can find my [Linkedin profile](https://www.linkedin.com/in/polina-koriagina-5b14371a7/)
+:woman: This is my [Linkedin profile](https://www.linkedin.com/in/polina-koriagina-5b14371a7/)

 ![Polina's GitHub stats](https://github-readme-stats.vercel.app/api?username=PolinaKoriagina&show_icons=true&theme=tokyonight)

+🌱 I’m currently learning test automation with Java in [QA.GURU school](https://qa.guru)

+:woman_student: You can see my tutorial projects here!

 <!--
 **PolinaKoriagina/PolinaKoriagina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.